-- CO1: Identify eigenvalues and eigenvectors and apply Cayley Hamilton theorem. - CO2: Apply orthogonal diagonalisation to convert quadratic form to canonical form. - CO3: Solve first order ordinary differential equations and apply them to certain physical situations. - CO4: Solve higher order ordinary differential equations. - CO5: Evaluate the total derivative of a function, expand the given function as series and locate the maximum and minimum for multivariate function. - CO6: Determine Rank, Inverse, Eigenvalues, Eigenvectors of the given matrix, Maxima-Minima of the function and Solving Differential equations using MATLAB
+- CO1: Identify eigenvalues and eigenvectors, apply Cayley Hamilton theorem to Matrix Manipulation and apply orthogonal diagonalization to convert quadratic form to canonical form. - CO2: Apply suitable techniques of differentiation and integration to various functions and identify the maxima and minima of functions of one variable. - CO3: Solve first order ordinary differential equations and apply them to certain physical situations. - CO4: Solve higher order ordinary differential equations arising in real world situations. - CO5: Evaluate the total derivative of a function, expand the given function as series and locate the maximum and minimum for multivariate functions. - CO6: Determine Rank, Inverse, Eigenvalues, Eigenvectors of the given matrix, solve Differential equations and locate Maxima-Minima of the function using MATLAB

-Pre-requisite: Basics of Matrices, Differentiation, and Integration
+Pre-requisite: Basics of Matrices, Differentiation and Integration